Use Your Expertise to Advocate for Children's Health in California!

 If an election occurs mid-cycle, the newly elected Area Director will serve the remainder of the current term.
 They may choose to run for a full term in the next regular election cycle, which typically takes place in May of every even-numbered year.

-- Please submit your application here by Monday, March 31.
+- Please submit your application here.

 - The Executive Committee will review all applications and select the top two candidates.